andy192700/psdoframework/Documentation/ProjectStructure.md

 For more information regarding Modules see the relevant [documentation](./Modules.md).

+## Composers
+DoFramework Composers are .ps1 files that handle DI registration and configuration, like Processes the intent is that they house a single class implementing the `DoFramework.Processing.IComposer` interface, click [here](./Composers.md) to find out more.

+To add these to your project see the [add-composer](./CLIFunctions.md#add-composer) function.

+These files must exist within the Composers directory, it is possible to create these within nested directories underneath allowing for scalability.

 ## Tests
-Tests are optional .ps1 files which run off the module Pester (which is deployed with the Do Framework)
+Tests are optional .ps1 files which run off the module Pester (which is deployed with the DoFramework)

 Tests test either Modules/Processes, they reside in Tests/Modules or Tests/Processes directory, mirroring the Process/Module directory structure to enfore consistency.

-Tests can be added with the optional switches on the `add-process` or `add-module` functions.
-If a Process/Module is created without Tests (as mentioned above these are optional) these can be added afterwards using the [add-test](./CLIFunctions.md#add-test) function.
+Tests can be added with the optional switches on the `add-process`, `add-module` or `add-composer` functions.
+If an entity is created without Tests (as mentioned above these are optional) these can be added afterwards using the [add-test](./CLIFunctions.md#add-test) function.

 For more information regarding Tests see the relevant [documentation](./Testing.md).

 ## Project File
-Do Framework projects are driven by a project file named `do.json`, this exists at the root of the project's working directory.
+DoFramework projects are driven by a project file named `do.json`, this exists at the root of the project's working directory.

 The file contains the following information:
 - DoFramework version (at the time of project creation)
 - PowerShell version (at the time of project creation)
 - Processes (paths to the Process files)
 - Modules (paths to the Module files)
+- Composers (paths to the Composer files)
 - Tests (paths to the Test files)

 ## Env Files